Allen Gregory: Production

 The series was a co-production of 20th Century Fox Television and Chernin Entertainment.
 Jonah Hill co-created the series with Andrew Mogel and Jarrad Paul.
 All three, along with Peter Chernin and Katherine Pope, served as executive producers.
 David A. Goodman, who was with the series Family Guy until its ninth season after its 2005 return to television, was the showrunner and a further executive producer.
+South Korean studios Yeson Entertainment and Hanho Heung-Up Company handled the series´s animation.

 Fox placed an order for seven episodes in October 2010.
 On July 12, 2011, Fox ordered six additional scripts of the series.
-As of 2011, there had been no further report regarding completion of the scripts, or of any work to shoot the scripts to create further episodes.

 Reception

-Allen Gregory received negative reviews from critics.
+Allen Gregory was panned by both critics and audiences.
 Chris Swanson of WhatCulture gave the pilot episode a rating of 0.5 out of 5, saying "There is nothing charming, witty or interesting about this show.
 It's just one horribly stupid, cringe-inducing moment after another with characters who are truly loathsome and unpleasant."
 Robert Bianco of USA Today also gave the show a negative review, saying it was "nasty and brutish", "rarely funny", and made them "hate every character except Julie".
-Metacritic gave the show an overall review of 40 out of 100.
+Metacritic gave the show a weighted average score of 40 out of 100 based on 21 reviews.